Ladvien/ladvien.github.io/_posts/robots/2014-05-10-lpc1114-setup-bare-metal.md

 Originally posted on [www.letsmakerobots.com](www.letsmakerobots.com)

-This is a continuation of my [Robot Metallurgy 101 Lesson Journal](http://letsmakerobots.com/node/39996).

 UPDATE: I tweaked the source and rebuilt lpc21isp to allow for automatic mode switching, bootloader and program, from an FTDI breakout.